stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-A couple new grammars based on pattern matching were suggested.
-One example:
+A couple of the grammars suggested were based on pattern matching.
+One example uses existing `case` pattern matching:

 ``` swift
 (case .anotherCase = (case .value = result)?.someOtherProperty)?.name
 ```

-Another:
+It's unclear how adding these expressions to the language may affect pattern matching in general.

+Another suggestion introduces a `matches` operator:

 ``` swift
 selection matches .range(from: _, to: let upperBound) // = .some(2)